 To adequately prepare students to be great practitioners, it’s important that they not only receive great classroom instruction, but great clinical experience and instruction.
 AHEC Rotations provide health profession students a broad range of practice experiences in a supportive, professional community.
 These rotations take place in small cities or rural locations and in underserved communities all across the state of Kentucky.
 Students are assigned to preceptors/clinical instructors either by their program liaison or by the clinical education coordinator.
 The program addresses the advantages and challenges of providing health services to a rural community through a variety of experiences including interdisciplinary opportunities and community service.

-To that end, all students enrolled in one of the UK health professions programs will be required to complete one or more immersive community-based clinical experiences away from the University.
-These experiences range in duration, but must be at least four weeks in length.
+To that end, students enrolled in one of the UK health professions programs may be required to complete one or more immersive community-based clinical experiences away from the University.
+These experiences range in duration, but must be at least three weeks in length.
 The AHEC program is committed to supporting these activities for UK students.
-Annually, the AHEC program helps support over 1200 clinical rotations by providing support services and reimbursement to students.
-Support services include reimbursement for rent and mileage/travel costs incurred during the rotation.
+Annually, the AHEC program helps support over roughly 1200 clinical rotations by providing support services and stipends to students.
+Support services include stipends for rent and mileage/travel costs incurred during the rotation.
 The AHEC program also supports these community-based clinical experience by providing information on housing options and the local area where the rotation is taking place.

 North Central AHEC